TalentAid helps the children and grandchildren of Freemasons who are exceptionally talented in music, sport or the performing arts.

 All TalentAid applications for each upcoming academic year will be considered the preceding July.

-For those seeking support for the 2018/19 academic year: Applications are now being accepted.
+For those seeking support for the 2019/20 academic year: Applications will open in November 2018.

 There are three parts to the application: